TairanD/Cloud-Computing/notes/03-virtual-machine.md

 ## 1 - Virtualization
 Virtualization: a broad concept in providing an abstract environment — virtual hardware or an operating system (os: software) for running applications.

-Virtualization is often synonymous with hardware virtualization, which is fundamental in efficiently delivering **IaaS solutions** for cloud computing.
+Virtualization is often synonymous with hardware virtualization, which is fundamental in efficiently delivering **Infrastructure as a Service (IaaS) solutions** for cloud computing.

 Virtualization provides a virtual environment for not only executing applications but also for **storage**, **memory**, and **networking**.